csc-training/summerschool/application-design/docs/01_design_choices.md

     - not just plain text files/binary files
     - platform-independent formats (HDF5, NetCDF, ...)
     - metadata together with the data?
-- log files
+- Log files
     - especially with HPC applications some kind of log file system is useful
-- standard formats
+- Standard formats
     - your field might have some data standards (e.g., PML for plasma codes)
 - Remember also that large simulations produce lots of data
     - storing "big data" is an issue